 The teaching at the Städelschule supports open spaces for art and critical thinking through a variety of formats and discourses.
 The Städelschule offers programs in fine art, architecture and curatorial studies.
 Courses conducted by the Institute of Art Criticism are attended by all students whatever their discipline.

 The Academy of Fine Arts is a permanent experiment for the school’s faculty.
 It values education in dialogue and a multifaceted teaching offer that challenges students and confronts them with the unexpected.
-Its teaching staff of distinguished artists, architects and cultural theorists currently include Monika Baer, Johan Bettum, Daniel Birnbaum, Peter Fischli, Douglas Gordon, Isabelle Graw, Judith Hopf, Philippe Pirotte, Tobias Rehberger, Willem de Rooij, Amy Sillman, Theodore Spyropoulos and Haegue Yang.
+Its teaching staff of distinguished artists, architects and cultural theorists currently include Johan Bettum, Daniel Birnbaum, Isabelle Graw, Judith Hopf, Hassan Khan, Philippe Pirotte, Tobias Rehberger, Willem de Rooij, Amy Sillman, Theodore Spyropoulos und Haegue Yang.

 The Portikus exhibition venue has been an integral part of the Städelschule since 1987.
 Over time the Portikus has established itself as a leading centre for experimental art in Germany and thus contributes to the Städelschule’s international reputation.

 Hochschule für Bildende Künste–Städelschule

 Fax: +49 (0) 69 60 50 08-66